SDenn12/cloud_computing/README.md

 ### S3 Buckets

+S3 Buckets are global and are therefore globally available.
+This means that if 1 AZ goes down you can download your backed-up files onto a different AZ.

 S3 require dependencies such as python3.7, pip3, awscli and the configuration of aws access and secret keys.

 AWS KEYS MUST NOT BE SHARED WITH ANYONE!